davidpallmann/hashnode-backups/ckvof1frr05y44as138egfckt.md

 2. Click the Run button -or- press F5 to build and run the project.

 3. You may get prompted about whether to accept a local SSL certificate so you don't get SSL warnings.
-Do this if you're comfortable with it; we are, since this is just a demo and nothing production-related.
+Accept this if you're comfortable with it; I am, since this is just a demo and nothing production-related.
 If you opt not to, you can expect browser SSL warnings in the next step.

     ![use-SSL-cert.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1636054048072/8nBt4-Ew6.png align="left")